rh24/code-libs/README.md

 # Code Libs

-Code Libs is a full-stack web application that draws from both a mad libs API and user contributions to bring this phrasal template word game online for everyone's enjoyment.
+Code Libs is a full-stack web application that draws fill-in-the-blank stories from user contributions to bring this phrasal template word game online for everyone's enjoyment.
 Users may share completed game links with one another and show off their results.
 Users may delete games from the database at the click of a button.
 This application does not have user authentication.
 Without user authentication, our app depends on a community managed database.
 Please, keep the funny games up!

 In the future, we hope to add the ability for users to save games for later as well as contribute to each other's games.
 We envision that incomplete games will be updated via PUT request.